polettix/epan/README.md

 - -1 | -m | --mailrc

-    path to the file `01mailrc.txt.gz`, defaults to `authors/01mailrc.txt.gz` inside the target directory
+    path to the file `01mailrc.txt.gz`, defaults to `authors/01mailrc.txt.gz` inside the target directory.
+You hardly want to change this.

 - -2 | -o | --output | --package-details

     path to the file for `02packages.details.txt.gz`, defaults to `modules/02packages.details.txt.gz` inside the target directory.
-Yes, you can use `-` with the _usual_ meaning.
+Yes, you can use `-` with the _usual_ meaning, although this might not help you much.

 - -3 | -l | --modlist | --modlist-data

     path to the file `03modlist.data.gz`, defaults to `modules/03modlist.data.gz` inside the target directory.
+You hardly want to change this.

 - -a | --author author-name

-    module author to use when doing injection of local distribution packages
+    module author to use when doing injection of local distribution packages.

 - --help

-    print a somewhat more verbose help, showing usage, this description of the options and some examples from the synopsis.
+    print a somewhat more verbose help, showing usage, this description of the options and some examples.

 - --man